ExmgElements/exmg-elements-monorepo/README.md

 ```

 ## Pages
-Generally element class should inherit form `PageLitElement`.
+Generally classes which are designed to be a pages in application should inherit form `PageLitElement`.
-That base page class is already connected with store.
+That base class `PageLitElement` is already connected with store and provide some hook methods.

 You can override hook methods:

 * routeChanged(state: StateWithRouter, prevState: StateWithRouter): void

 It is triggered whenever reducer router is updated.

-* stateChanged*state: StateWithRouter): void
+* stateChanged(state: StateWithRouter): void

 It is triggered whenever any reducer update state